omidabedi/libjs_tgbot/README.md

 `createBot()` returns `{ bot, close }`.
 The consuming application owns the process lifecycle and should always call `close()` during shutdown.
 Configuration overrides take precedence over environment variables, so separate projects can use different database names, locales, and proxy settings.

 Translations live in `locales/<locale>/*.ftl`; complex tokenized messages belong in `templates/`.
 Each command is registered from its own module under `app/commands/`.
+See the detailed [documentation](./doc/README.md) for configuration, embedding, storage, proxy, and operations guidance.